-- Alumni are required to call the registration line during the assigned period. - Calls will not be accepted prior to 8:00 a.m. - Calls will be taken on a first come basis for both the two year old and three year old programs. - The Registrar or the Assistant Registrar will record the caller's name, address and telephone number, email address, and name and birth date of the child. - Any alumni calling in have a priority spot on the list (top of the list) until General Registration opens.
-After General Registration for new families opens, they are put on the bottom on the list.
+- Alumni are required to email the registrar (or call the registration line if email is unavailable to them) during the assigned period. - Emails/Calls will not be accepted prior to 8:00 a.m. - Emails/Calls will be taken on a first come basis for both the two year old and three year old programs.
+Priority will be given to those who would like to register for more than one three year old program. - The Registrar or the Assistant Registrar will record the caller's name, address and telephone number, email address, and name and birth date of the child. - Any alumni calling in have a priority spot on the list (top of the list) until General Registration opens.
+After General Registration for new families opens, they are put on the bottom on the list